 Google Cloud – They are gradually, gaining ground, mostly rely on the big G reputation to gain market share.
 If you can learn a bit of how to deploy and manage the Google Cloud service it may come in useful and handy in your professional career.

-Programming requires constant development and learning, you cannot know it all.
+Introduction to Programming is the beginning, however programming requires constant development and learning, you cannot know it all.
 From time to time, you will be required to learn a new technology, which you are not familiar with.
 One of the fastest ways to learn is taking a course online or offline.
 For beginners, you can get a lot of free courses online, the challenge here is that you may not understand the structure and where to start.

 There are structured courses online now, some are free and some premium.
 You can learn from any of the sources below.Code Academy